Destructibility of the tree property at $\aleph_{\omega+1}$: Destructible tree property

 \section{Destructible tree property}

 \begin{theorem} Let $\kappa = \kappa_0 < \kappa_1 < \cdots$ be an $\omega$-sequence of supercompact cardinals.
-Then there is a forcing extension in which the tree property holds at $\aleph_{\omega + 1}$ and the forcing $\Col(\omega, \omega_1)$ adds a special Aronszajn tree. \end{theorem} We will prove something slightly stronger.
-We will define a forcing poset that force that in the generic extension there is a partial weak square on $\aleph_{\omega + 1}$ whose domain contains all ordinals with cofinality above $\omega_1$, while the tree property holds at $\aleph_{\omega+1}$.
-If we further extend the universe and collapse $\omega_1$ to be countable, then we can complete all the missing ordinals in this square sequence by just adding an $\omega$ sequences.
-By a theorem of Shelah and Ben-David \cite{ShelahBenDavid1986}, without violating the continuum hypothesis at $\aleph_\omega$, we cannot hope to have this kind of partial square with only one club at each ordinal.
-Our partial square will be quite wide.
+Then there is a forcing extension in which the tree property holds at $\aleph_{\omega + 1}$ and the forcing $\Col(\omega, \omega_1)$ adds a special $\aleph_{\omega+1}$-Aronszajn tree. \end{theorem} We will prove something slightly stronger.
+We will define a forcing poset that forces that in the generic extension there is a partial weak square on $\aleph_{\omega + 1}$ whose domain contains all ordinals with cofinality above $\omega_1$, while the tree property holds at $\aleph_{\omega+1}$.
+If we further extend the universe and collapse $\omega_1$ to be countable, then we can complete all the missing places in this square sequence by just adding $\omega$ sequences.
+By a theorem of Shelah and Ben-David \cite[Theorem 3]{ShelahBenDavid1986}, without violating the continuum hypothesis at $\aleph_\omega$, we cannot hope to have this kind of partial square with only one club at each ordinal, while having the tree property.

 Let $\mu = \sup \kappa_n$ and let $\lambda = \mu^+$.

 We begin with some definitions: \begin{definition} A partial square on a set $S\subseteq \lambda$ with width $<\eta$ is a sequence $\mathcal{C} = \langle \mathcal{C}_\alpha \mid \alpha < \lambda\rangle$ such that: \begin{enumerate} \item For every $\alpha < \lambda$, $\mathcal{C}_\alpha$ is a set of cardinality $<\eta$.
 If $\alpha \in S$ then $\mathcal{C}_\alpha \neq \emptyset$. \item Every $D\in\mathcal{C}_\alpha$ is a closed and unbounded subset of $\alpha$ and $\otp D < \alpha$. \item If $\beta \in \acc D$, $D\in \mathcal{C}_\alpha$ then $D\cap \beta \in \mathcal{C}_\beta$. \end{enumerate} \end{definition} When $\lambda = \mu^+$, we may assume that $\otp D \leq \mu$ for every $D\in\mathcal{C}_\alpha$.